learn-co-students/module-3-code-challenge-round-1-atx01-seng-ft-082420-flatagram-1602687315/README.md

 As a user, I can:

-- See the image received from the server, including its title, likes and comments when the page loads
+- See the image received from the server, including its title, likes and comments when the page loads * Done

-- Click on the heart icon to increase image likes, and still see them when I reload the page
+- Click on the heart icon to increase image likes, and still see them when I reload the page *Done but does not persist YET

 - Add a comment (no persistance needed)
+*almost done

 ## Advanced Deliverables